 Silverbeet can be used in pretty much any dish you can add spinach to.
 Add the young leaves raw and shredded to salads, or use them with the mature leaves in stir-fries, curries, quiches, soups and noodles.

-Tip: Why not try seasoning the leaves and baking them in the oven for chips similar to kale chips?
+Barry’s tip: Why not try seasoning the leaves and baking them in the oven for chips similar to kale chips?

 Dino kale is darker in colour than the curly green variety.
 The dark green leaves of this variety are easier to digest and they are bursting with nutrition and have an earthy, nutty flavour.
 Dino kale is well suited to braising, blanching or sautéing.
 It can also be used raw in juices.

 Leeks taste smoother and milder than onions, and have higher concentration of vitamins K and A, iron, fiber, manganese.
 Generally, they provide beneficial support to eye, cognitive and bone health.

 The white bulb and lighter green leaves of leek can be eaten raw or cooked.
 Remove roots and tough dark green leaves before cooking.
 Choose leeks that are upright with non-discoloured bulbs.